Umbraco vs Joomla: why Umbraco stands out for modern web development

 Overview: what is Umbraco?

-Umbraco is an open-source CMS built on Microsoft’s .NET framework, popular with digital agencies, enterprise teams and organisations looking for custom solutions.
+Umbraco is an open-source CMS built on Microsoft’s .NET platform, popular with digital agencies, enterprise teams and organisations looking for custom solutions.

 Designed to be developer-first, it allows full control over the structure, design, and functionality of your site or app, whilst providing a clean, modular architecture and modern back-office user interface (UI).